 God has planned very far in advance, brethren, that we will make it.
 When we look at the history of mankind, we say, "Nobody's home there."
 Yet God has planned way ahead that when the time comes, His Spirit can be imparted to us and we can become just like Him, not taking on the nature of man, but taking on the nature of the very living, great God.

 To top it all off, God is the perfect Father.
-I have said that for years and I think that's just spectacular.
+I have said that for years and I think that is just spectacular.
 God knows how to perfectly raise His children.
 You heard some of that with the sermon this morning and some of the other messages.
 God knows how to raise us.
 We make mistakes.
 We have wrong motives sometimes.
-We don't judge situations correctly.
-We don't love perfectly.
+We do not judge situations correctly.
+We do not love perfectly.
 But in all these things God does them perfectly and He will impart this information to us that we will be able to do them perfectly as well, when God changes our minds.

 When God calls us and He first brings us into the church, we get much practical physical instruction.
-I think sometimes we think that's what it's all about.
+I think sometimes we think that is what it is all about.
 But then, just as we raise our children and as they get older, we give them more responsibility, God does the same with us.
 He gives us more rope.
-He expects us to use the principles and the teachings we've had that we might start to act on those and to make decisions.
+He expects us to use the principles and the teachings we have had that we might start to act on those and to make decisions.

 Good parents will always work to teach their children and test them—to test them, to try them, to see if they are responsible so that they can fall sometimes and learn from their errors.
 Then they stand up and go forward again with more knowledge.

 Well, God does the same thing because He loves us.
-We are almost to [the book of] Peter.
-Let's turn over to I Peter 4:12.
+We are almost to the book of Peter.
+Let us turn over to I Peter 4.
 (This is some of what Jack was talking about as well.
 Jack said, "My sermon won't bother your sermon."
-He took one of my major subjects and it's a disaster already this morning.)
+He took one of my major subjects and it is a disaster already this morning.)

-I Peter 4:12 Beloved, think it not strange concerning the fiery trial which is to try you as some strange thing happening to you. ["Dad, why did this happen?
+I Peter 4:12-13 Beloved, do not think it strange concerning the fiery trial which is to try you, as thought some strange thing happened to you. ["Dad, why did this happen?
 Why did I have this wreck?"
 "Son, you weren't driving carefully, that's why you had the wreck."
 Or, "Why am I out of money?"
 "You didn't budget."]
-But rejoice, inasmuch as you are partakers of Christ's suffering; and that when His glory shall be revealed, you may be glad also with exceeding joy.
+But rejoice to the extent that you partake of Christ's sufferings, that when His glory is revealed, you may also be glad with exceeding joy.

 You are going to be tested.
-You are going to be tried because it's going to produce good things in you and that's how it is.
+You are going to be tried because it is going to produce good things in you and that is how it is.
 God tests, He corrects, and He gives jobs to those that He loves, and He has faith in them to complete what He sets for them to do.

 I think you will find this interesting.
 We are going to be looking at some men and women in the Bible just like you that God had faith in to complete the job He gave them.

 Please turn back to Genesis 6.
-I have been doing a Bible Study lately on Noah.
-I don't know what Noah's profession was, but certainly when he came out of the ark he was a grower of grapes, and things like this.
+I have been doing a Bible study lately on Noah.
+I do not know what Noah's profession was, but certainly when he came out of the ark he was a grower of grapes, and things like this.
 Prior to the ark he had no shipbuilding knowledge as far as I know.
 In verse 14 God selects Noah and He give Noah instructions and He says,

-Here God selected a man, Noah, who wasn't a shipbuilder.
+Here God selected a man, Noah, who was not a shipbuilder.
 Noah was about 500 years old and, like I said, from the profession a shipbuilder he was not.
 Yet God trusted him to do what he was told.
 He had faith in Noah.